Subway (crossing)

 A subway, also known as an underpass, is a grade-separated pedestrian crossing running underneath a road or railway in order to entirely separate pedestrians and cyclists from motor or train traffic.

 Terminology

-The 'Public Subway' sign at this transit system entrance refers to the pedestrian subways underneath the junction, not to the London Underground.
+The 'Public Subway' sign at Monument station's entrance refers to the pedestrian subways underneath the junction, not to the London Underground.

 In the United States, as used by Caltrans and in parts of Pennsylvania such as Harrisburg, Duncannon and Wyoming County, subway refers to a depressed road undercrossing.
 Where they are built elsewhere in the country, the term 'pedestrian underpass' is more likely to be used, because "subway" in North America refers to rapid transit systems such as the New York City Subway or the Toronto subway.
 This usage also occurs in Scotland, where the underground railway in Glasgow is referred to as the Glasgow Subway.

 Effects

 Pedestrian underpasses allow for the uninterrupted flow of both pedestrians and vehicle traffic.
 However, they are normally considered a last resort by modern urban planners as they can be expensive and cause graffiti and security issues.

 Pedestrians will not use an underpass where a more direct at-grade option is available.

 Badly designed subways may not provide for disabled users, especially those in a wheelchair who cannot use stairs.
 As the underpass is normally below the level of the footway and carriageway (rather than the carriageway being lifted over the road), technologies such as stairs, lifts and ramps must be used.
 A subway under the A38 in Birmingham city centre was criticised for having a ramp on one side but only stairs on the other side.